arecker/cookbook/recipes/soups-and-stews/alexs-chili.md

 ![](../images/chili-add-stock.jpg)

 Bring the pot to a boil, then reduce the heat to a simmer.
-Add the rest of the ingredients: chopped kimchi, smoked chorizo, smoked beef rib, corn, black beans.
+Add the rest of the ingredients: chopped kimchi, smoked chorizo, smoked beef rib, corn, and black beans (dump in the whole can of beans, including the liquid).
 Let the chili simmer for at least 2 hours.
 Occasionally stir the pot to loose up clumps of meat that gather on the bottom.

 ![](../images/chili-simmer.jpg)